 In any case, an important point needs to be made clear — when a homeowner who keeps real property, receives a discharge of the debt from Chapter 7 bankruptcy, the second mortgage deed of trust will remain on title allowing the second mortgage lender the opportunity to exercise their deed of trust foreclosure rights.
 Of course, that will not be practical until there is equity in the property.

 Darren J. DiMarco is a California attorney handling debt-related cases only.
 He also has over 20 years of experience in real estate financing.
 His combined experience in these two arenas will prove valuable to those undergoing financial hardships involving mortgage debt.
 DiMarco’s law firm is not only successful in helping clients eliminate debt through bankruptcy, the firm’s attorneys also help clients avoid bankruptcy and still get out of debt by settling credit accounts for much less than the balance due.

-For help, contact the DiMarco Warshaw law firm.
+For help, contact DiMarco Warshaw, A Professional Law Corporation.
 For a free phone consultation Call (888) 890-5474.
-Or, you can email us at: [email protected].
+Or, you can email us at: firstname.lastname@example.org.

 Get in Touch

 - 3 Options to Solve Debt Issues